Date of Award

 Kenneth Boulding maintains that the economy is comprised not just of an exchange system (twoway transfers), but also of a grants system (one-way transfers), where the latter arises to bridge gaps in the former.
 This paper uses Boulding’s unconventional framework to analyze the modern economy of the United States.
 I investigate grants issued by the government, by families, and by private entities, and reveal their respective inabilities to adequately mitigate inequality and unemployment in the exchange economy.
 I show that the current grants system is unable to bridge the gaps in exchange, and that the grants expansion that would be necessary to accomplish this is ill-advised.
 I conclude that rather than using a basic income guarantee to expand grants, the US should strengthen its exchange system with a job guarantee.
 While this would not eradicate gaps in exchange completely, it would reduce them to a scope that grants can safely bridge.

 van Doornen, Heske, "Grants: Band-Aids on a Bullet Wound" (2017).
-Masters of Science in Economic Theory and Policy.
+Theses - Graduate Programs in Economic Theory and Policy.
 14.